Your Guide to the Best MIG Welders for Any Budget

 - An internal gas solenoid that allows gas flow when the gun trigger is activated.

 - Drive feed rollers for solid wire.
-Some kits may not include flux-cored wire drive rollers, so confirm availability if this is important to you.
+Some kits may not include flux core wire drive rollers, so confirm availability if this is important to you.

 - A MIG gas-capable gun/torch and hose, also suitable for FCAW.

-Most welders under $500 use transformer-based technology to convert household current into high amperage welding power.
+Many MIG welders under $500 use transformer-based technology to convert household current into high-amperage power.
 Developed during World War I and improved upon over the last century, this power source is proven, reliable and durable.